 All things considered, making mozzarella at home is satisfying, quick and super fun!

-Yield: Makes 2 Mozzarella Balls, approximately 200g
+Servings: Makes 2 Mozzarella Balls, approximately 200g

 Step 1: In a small bowl place 200 ml of water and stir the citric acid until fully dissolved.
 In another small bowl, add in the remaining 50 ml of water and stir in the rennet until fully dissolved.